Garretbre/GarretPortfolio/README.md

 [GroundHogsDay Drill](https://github.com/Garretbre/C-Projects/tree/main/Console%20Application%20Bool)

-The first Link is to my Car Insurance Application that will ask for your information just like any of the other car insurance companies.
+The first link is to my Car Insurance Application that will ask for your information just like any of the other car insurance companies.
 Process that information to calculate how much your insurance rate a month would be for car insurance.
 I am currently working to bring pictures and dynamic material to this project.
 I am excited to see where my coding will go with this project going forward to master my knowledge in C# and .Net Framework.
 My initial plan when I started this project was to change all of the backgrounds of the pages I did not succeed because I did not want to fall behind in my studies.
 I also wished to change the name of the Car